PrayagBhalodia/Polyglot_Swarm/README.md

-# Polyglot Swarm — Track A: Core & Infrastructure
+# Polyglot Swarm

 > An automated software-translation factory.
 Feed it a legacy codebase, press a
 > button, and a swarm of AI agents translates it into a modern language **in
 > parallel** — then an Orchestrator tapes the translated "chapters" back together
-> into a working application.
+> into a working application, all reachable over a small HTTP API.

-This repository is **Track A** of the Polyglot Swarm: the core application logic, data contracts, database access layer, configuration, and local verification.

 ## The idea, in one analogy